Metropark station

-Metropark station is an intermodal transportation hub on the Northeast Corridor in the Iselin section of Woodbridge Township in Middlesex County, New Jersey that is located 24.6 miles southwest of New York Penn Station.
-It is owned and operated by NJ Transit and serves Amtrak and NJ Transit's Northeast Corridor Line.
-NJ Transit runs peak period 'loop' buses in coordination with train schedules.
+Metropark station is an intermodal transportation hub in the Iselin section of Woodbridge Township, Middlesex County, New Jersey.
+Owned and operated by NJ Transit, the station services trains on the agency's Northeast Corridor Line along with several Amtrak services, including the Acela, Crescent, Keystone Service, Northeast Regional, Palmetto, and Vermonter.
+Several other Amtrak trains bypass the station.
+NJ Transit also operates five bus routes that loop from Metropark.

 The station is near the interchange of Route 27 and Garden State Parkway near exits 131 and 132. and has a multi-story parking facility that is open at all times.

 The station, built by the New Jersey Department of Transportation (NJDOT) and the United States Department of Transportation, opened on November 14, 1971, as Garden State Metropark.
 It was built as a suburban park-and-ride stop for the then-new high-speed rail Metroliners.

 History

 Metropark was one of two park-and-ride infill stations proposed in the 1960s for use by the new Metroliners, the other being Capital Beltway in Lanham, Maryland, just outside Washington, D.C.
 The two stations were originally named Capital Beltway Metropark and Garden State Metropark; these were shortened to Capital Beltway and Metropark.
 Both were conceived as public-private partnerships.
 Under a plan put forward in late 1968 by the New Jersey Department of Transportation (NJDOT) the state would contribute $648,000 toward the cost of the station, then estimated at $1.4 million.

 Amtrak service to Metropark began on November 14, 1971.
 The station's cost had increased to $2.6 million, shared by NJDOT and the United States Department of Transportation.
 It had two 850 ft high-level platforms and had 820 parking spaces.
 It was next to the Garden State Parkway to allow easy access by automobile; a large business park – "the first Edge City in the world to grow from a parking lot" – soon grew near the station.
 Commuter trains continued to use Iselin station, half a mile east.

-The station was renamed Harrison A. Williams Metropark Station in 1979, in recognition of US Senator Williams' (D-NJ) support for its construction.
-However, the name was removed from the station after his 1980 conviction for bribery and conspiracy in the Abscam scandal.